freqtrade/freqtrade/docs/freqai.md

 ### Removing outliers with the Dissimilarity Index

-The Dissimilarity Index (DI) aims to quantity the uncertainty associated with each prediction by the model.
+The Dissimilarity Index (DI) aims to quantify the uncertainty associated with each prediction by the model.
 To do so, Freqai measures the distance between each training data point and all other training data points: